Ricky Gonzalez

-Richard Gonzalez (born February 3, 1966) is an American professional stock car racing driver who competed in one NASCAR Craftsman Truck Series race in 2004 and a number of ARCA Re/Max Series races from 2004 to 2007.
-He became the first Hispanic-American driver to compete in ARCA.
+Richard Gonzalez (born February 3, 1966) is an American former professional stock car racing driver who competed in one NASCAR Craftsman Truck Series race in 2004 and a number of ARCA Re/Max Series races from 2004 to 2007.
+He became the first Hispanic-American driver to compete in ARCA and NASCAR.

 Racing career

 Early career and Truck Series

-Gonzalez began getting interested in racing when he watched a race at Flemington Speedway that his father's friend was competing in.
-Gonzalez started racing motorcross bikes and then moved up the racing ladder, where he next would race go-karts, microstocks, and legends cars.
-He then competed in the American Race Trucks Series and the now-defunct NASCAR Goody's Dash Series.
-In order to have enough money to move up the ranks, Gonzalez had to sell his old equipment from the previous series he raced in as well as his own personal motorcycle.
+Gonzalez became interested in racing when he attended a race that his father's friend was competing in at Flemington Speedway.
+Gonzalez started racing motocross bikes and moved up the racing ladder, where he would then progress to racing go-karts, microstocks, and Legends cars.
+He then competed in the American Race Trucks Series and the (now defunct) NASCAR Goody's Dash Series.
+In order to have enough money to move up the ranks, Gonzalez had to sell all his equipment from the previous series he had raced in, as well as his own personal motorcycle.

-Gonzalez reached the Craftsman Truck Series in 2004 and would attempt two races for Troxell Racing in a partnership with Rick Ware Racing.
+Gonzalez reached the NASCAR Craftsman Truck Series in 2004 and would attempt two races for Troxell Racing in a partnership with Rick Ware Racing.
 Driving their No. 93 Dodge, he failed to qualify in his first attempt at Martinsville.
 In the next race at Mansfield, which was his other start, he did qualify for the race and finished 26th, nine laps down.

-Gonzalez's next race of the year was scheduled to be in the Busch Series' race at IRP, the Kroger 200, in August.
+Gonzalez's next race of the year was scheduled to be in the NASCAR Busch Series' race at IRP, the Kroger 200, in August.
 It would have been his debut in that series.
 He was to drive for a team called Coqui Motorsports.
 This planned start did not happen, and Gonzalez would never get to make a start in the Busch Series.
-Also, Coqui was a new team that had never made any Busch starts before, and never would get to after this deal fell through.
+Coqui was a new team that had not made any Busch starts previously.
+Unfortunately, the team would never have the chance, after the race deal fell through.
 Gonzalez would not make another start in the Truck Series either, and the rest of his stock car starts came in the ARCA Re/Max Series.